Assemblies-Performance/performance-considerations/README.md

 ### The Non-Lazy Implementation

 In this implementation the connectomes are generated at the beginning to have random values, and the rest of the code is deterministic.
-This means that the generation of the connectome is slower, but the running time after initiation is significantly shorter.
+This means that the generation of the connectome is slower, but the running time after initiation is significantly faster.
 ___________________________________________________________

-Comparing the two types of connectomes gave the following results:
+The simpler and naive non lazy implementation gave us good results.
+These graphs show the results.
+The lazy "new" implementation is after applying further improvements, as will be explained below.

 |first_projects| many_projects |
 |--|--|
 | ![first_projects](https://github.com/Assemblies-Performance/graphs/blob/master/performance2/first_projects.JPG?raw=true) | ![many_projects](https://github.com/Assemblies-Performance/graphs/blob/master/performance2/many_projects.JPG?raw=true) |

-and so we chose to use the non-lazy implementation.
+At this point, we discarded the lazy implementation and continued working only on the non lazy one.

-But of course that could be improved further, so we changed it some more:
+But of course that could be improved further, so we changed some more things:
 - multithreaded initiation - using multiple threads when generating random values for the connections between areas and stimuli (dividing the matrix to blocks and filling each block separately with random values).
 - numpy stuff - used numpy functionalities better.
 Particularly, we substituted python operations on numpy types with built-in numpy operations (for example, 2d-array row operation instead of a for loop).
 These improvements have cut a lot of the overhead created by working with python.